Architects Professional Indemnity Insurance

 The Architects Registration Board (ARB)

-The ARB was established in 1997, and is the independent regulator for the architects’ profession in the UK.
+The ARB was established in 1997.
+It is the independent regulator for the architects’ profession in the UK.
 It has a dual mandate to protect the interest of consumers and to safeguard the reputation of architects.